 - We do not adopt to families with children under the age of 5.

 - Must keep a collar with ID on your dog at all times.

 - Must be in a fenced area or on a leash always.
 (They can never be tethered).
-We require a fenced yard, but not necessarily a large area; an x-pen, or small fenced area where the dogs can relieve themselves would be fine.
-In addition, electric fences are ineffective on greyhounds as they are sight hounds, and they will chase squirrels and rabbits when they see them, regardless whether they are receiving an electrical shock or not.
+We require a fenced yard, but not necessarily a large area.
+Electric fences are ineffective on greyhounds as they are sight hounds, and they will chase squirrels and rabbits when they see them, regardless whether they are receiving an electrical shock or not.

 - We only adopt to families in the Kansas City metro and surrounding areas.
 (Must be in driving distance of 2 hours or less) We do not send dogs out of the Kansas/Missouri area.

 - Must have the ability to financially house, feed, and provide needed medical care for their greyhound, including keeping the dog up to date on vaccinations and year-round heartworm preventative.

 - If renting, we require written approval from your landlord at the time the application is submitted.

 - We are looking for families that are willing to make their greyhound a FAMILY MEMBER and are committed to caring for their companion for the rest of its life!!!